alipali737/pen-test-docs/Tools/SQLMap.md

 > The `*` indicates that tests should only use the marked parameter, otherwise they will try all
 > We can also specify a particular parameter with `-p username`

+### Extracting Data
+The `--dump` flag will attempt to exfiltrate content out from the specified data after an SQLi mechanism has been discovered

 ### Avoiding Detection
 The `--random-agent` will change the `user-agent` header to use a regular browser value (*it picks from an internal database at random*).
 The `--mobile` simulates a mobile browser.